paastech-cloud/docs/Architecture.md

 With this API being such an important part of the project for the Client, the choice of language and frameworks was very important to allow for maximal performance.
 It is made using [TypeScript](https://www.typescriptlang.org/) with [NestJS](https://nestjs.com/).
-Being a cutting-edge framework gaining more and more attention, NestJS is very versatile and stands out from the competition by proposing two things: first of all, a [list of support modules](https://www.npmjs.com/search?q=%40nestjs), which totals to 41 as of today;
+Being a cutting-edge framework gaining more and more attention, NestJS is very versatile and stands out from the competition by proposing two things:
+1. A [list of support modules](https://www.npmjs.com/search?q=%40nestjs), which totals to 41 as of today;
-then, an [extensive documentation with code examples](https://docs.nestjs.com/) ranging from basics to difficult recipes to setup.
+2. An [extensive documentation with code examples](https://docs.nestjs.com/) ranging from basics to difficult recipes to setup.

 NestJS' support modules provide a substantial support for the integration of well-known modules into the application.
 The main TPMs used for the API are: